-Celebrating 90 Years of Mickey and Minnie Mouseby Alan S. Dalinka, contributing writer
+Celebrating 90 Years of Mickey and Minnie Mouseby Alan S. Dalinka, staff writer

 Mickey Mouse made his worldwide debut with the premiere of the short film Steamboat Willie in New York City's Colony Theater on November 18, 1928.
 That date is celebrated as Mickey's "birthday," and as Minnie Mouse appeared in the film too, it is considered her birthday as well.
 On November 18, 2018, Disney Parks on both coasts marked the occasion and D23, The Official Disney Fan Club, hosted Destination D: Celebrating Mickey Mouse at Disney's Contemporary Resort at Walt Disney World Resort.
 More celebrations are planned throughout 2019.